osnr/TabFS/README.md

 ## Setup

-You need to compile the FUSE filesystem (written in C), then install the browser extension which runs it and talks to it.
+First, install the browser extension.

+Then, install the C filesystem.

+### Install the browser extension

+(I think it will work on Edge or Opera or whatever, too.
+You'll need to change the native messaging path in install.sh in those cases.)

+#### Chrome

+Go to the [Chrome extensions page](chrome://extensions).
+Enable Developer mode (top-right corner).

+Load-unpacked the `extension/` folder in this repo.

+Get the extension ID.

+#### Firefox

-### Run the C filesystem
+### Install the C filesystem

 First, make sure you `git submodule update --init` to get the `fs/cJSON` and `fs/base64` dependencies.